 Communicating key IT announcements and events

-As well as facilitating everyone else’s communications, the IT department has important things to say.
+As well as facilitating everyone else’s communications, the IT department itself also has important things to say.
 This includes:

-In a purely office-based setup, much of this could be accomplished with pull-up banners positioned strategically, leaving flyers on desks, or placing posters next to the coffee machine.
-In a hybrid situation, IT professionals must rely more on email and other channels to communicate their messages.
+In a purely office-based setup, much of this could be accomplished with pull-up banners positioned in strategic locations, leaving flyers on desks or placing posters next to the coffee machine.
+In a hybrid situation, IT professionals must rely more on email and other channels to get their message across.

 Managing email signatures for a hybrid workforce

-Email signatures have an important role in hybrid workspaces, unifying a disparate group of professionals with a shared identity which promotes a closer, shared team experience that ultimately benefits customers and other stakeholders.
-That’s especially important to stave off the downsides of hybrid working such as staff isolation and difficulties extending a shared culture across the organization.
+Email signatures play an important role in hybrid workspaces, unifying a disparate group of professionals with a shared identity which promotes a closer, shared team experience that ultimately benefits customers and other stakeholders.
+That’s especially important in order to stave off the downsides of hybrid working such as staff isolation and difficulties extending a common culture across the organization.

 The added challenge in this context is how IT personnel can effectively deploy and manage email signatures.
 Fortunately, as with many other functions and disciplines that IT departments have turned to in the wake of the hybrid working revolution, the solution lies in centralizing and automating management capabilities.

 IT departments can rapidly set up new users to standard templates that lookup personal data from live directory services and are consistent with the latest brand, legal disclaimer/s and signature-based marketing campaign/s.

 There is no need to access each user’s machine either physically or remotely in order to set up or make changes.